 What Companies Are Offering Coverage?

-NOTE: Miami Valley Hospital (pictured below) and its many facilities, are integral to Premier's Senior provider network.
-Additional hospitals include Good Samaritan, Atrium Medical, Upper Valley Medical Center, Dayton Children's, Cincinnati Children's, and Tri-Health.
-Premier offers very attractive Medigap plans for Seniors, but no longer offers plans for applicants under age 65.
+NOTE: Miami Valley Hospital (pictured below) and its many facilities, are integral to Premier’s Senior provider network.
+Additional hospitals include Good Samaritan, Atrium Medical, Upper Valley Medical Center, Dayton Children’s, Cincinnati Children’s, and Tri-Health.
+Premier offers very attractive plans to its employees, but not through the Marketplace or Medigap programs.
+Premier Virtual Care can treat and evaluate conditions through a video chat.
+The service is available 24/7.

 What Are The Cheapest Available Ohio Health Insurance Policies?